wormhole-foundation/wormhole/docs/assumptions.md

 This should go without saying - in the context of a single node, we assume that an adversary cannot read or write host memory, execute code, or otherwise compromise the running host operating system or platform while or after the node is running.
 If a supermajority of nodes is compromised, an attacker can produce arbitrary VAAs.
-If a superminority of nodes is compromised, the network may no longer achieve consensus.
+If a superminority of nodes is compromised, the network may temporarily lose consensus (there's no way to intentionally void a guardian key).

 Contrary to popular belief, hardware security modules do _not_ significantly change the risks associated with host compromise when dealing with cryptocurrency keys.
 A compromised host could easily abuse the HSM as a signing oracle,